bhky/targetran/README.md

 # Convert the above data sequences into a PyTorch Dataset.
 # Users can have their own way to create the Dataset, as long as for each iteration
-# it returns a tuple of arrays: (image, bboxes, labels)
+# it returns a tuple of arrays: (image, bboxes, labels).
 ds = PTDataset(image_list, bboxes_list, labels_list, transforms=transforms)
 ```